Vector bundles of non-negative curvature over cohomogeneity one manifolds: K-theory

 We now tensor \eqref{eq:ASC-pro} with \(\qq\).
 By assumption, \(X\) is a finite \(G\)-CW complex, so we can apply \eqref{eq:finite-rationalization}.
 Similary, on the right the non-equivariant version of \eqref{eq:finite-rationalization} applies to each of the finite CW complexes \(X_{G,\alpha}\).
 Thus, altogether, we obtain an isomorphism of pro-groups

 from which we can conclude as before. \end{proof}

 The completion theorem allows us to relate the genuine forgetful map and the Borel forgetful map as follows: \begin{prop} Fix a degree~\(d\).
 For a finite \(G\)-CW complex \(X\), the genuine forgetful map \(u\colon \K^d_G(X)\to \K^d(X)\) is surjective if and only if the Borel forgetful map \(u^\borel\colon \K^d(X_G)\to \K^d(X)\) is surjective.
 The same is true with rational coefficients. \end{prop} \begin{proof} We first verify that square~\eqref{diag:u-gamma-u-borel} commutes.
 Let \(p_X\colon X\times \E G\to X\) denote the projection onto the first factor.
 As the \(G\)-action on \(X\times \E G\) is free, by \eqref{eq:K_G-of-free} we have a canonical isomorphism \(\K^*(X_G) \cong \K^*_G(X\times \E G)\).
-The map \(\gamma_G\) is defined as the composition of \(p_X^*\) with the inverse of this isomorphism, as indicated by the left triangle in the following expanded version of square~\eqref{diag:u-gamma-u-borel}:
+The map \(\gamma_G\) can be identified with the composition of \(p_X^*\) with the inverse of this isomorphism, as indicated by the left triangle in the following expanded version of square~\eqref{diag:u-gamma-u-borel}:

 In this expanded square, \(\pi\colon X\times \E G \to X_G\) is the canonical projection onto the orbit space, and \(i\colon X\to X\times \E G\) is the inclusion of \(X\) at a basepoint of \(\E G\).
 All subdiagrams of the square are easily seen to commute.
 So square \eqref{diag:u-gamma-u-borel} commutes as claimed.